 Interestingly the northwestern coast is a marine reserve with a few interesting spots.
 Look out for some of the huge stingrays!

-The island is home to a large population of wombats, wallabies, kangaroos, Cape Barron geese, and even the elusive Tasmanian devil.
+The island is home to a large population of wombats, wallabies, kangaroos, Cape Barron geese, and even elusive Tasmanian devils.

 There are no shops or cars on the island so bring everything you need.

 Hiking in the Douglas-Apsley National Park

 Just north of Bicheno, there is the lovely Douglas-Apsley National Park.
 Sadly, it is often skipped by travellers as they head towards Freycinet or the Bay of Fires.

 Home to spectacular waterfalls, rocky peaks and abundant wildlife it’s hard to understand why more people aren’t here.
 There are numerous hiking trails with some excellent 4+ hour routes offering spectacular views.